lakshita07232308/textmorph/README.md

-# 📝 TextMorph — Intelligent Text Summarizer & Paraphraser
+# 📝 TextMorph — Text Summarizer & Paraphraser

 An advanced **Streamlit-based NLP application** that performs **Extractive and Abstractive Text Summarization** and **Paraphrasing** using state-of-the-art Transformer models.
 Built with modular architecture, YAML configuration management, and a custom CSS-enhanced interface.